moduspwnens/boa-chat/README.md

 ## Build and deploy from source

-It only takes a few clicks.
+The process is very similar to the quick deployment.
 Just log into your AWS account (with appropriate permissions) and click this button:

 [![Launch Stack](/launch-stack-button.png?raw=true "Launch Stack")](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=boa-chat-ci&templateURL=https://s3.amazonaws.com/bennlinger-public-site/boa-chat/0.1/continuous-integration.yaml)